Amundeep-Dhaliwal/synthetic_data/README.md

   }
 ]
 ```
+You are required to enter the fields name, email, birthdate and gender into the fields array.
+Mistyped fields can have helpful suggestions.
 ### Age limits
 #### `age_lower_limit`
 Defaults to 0 if unspecified.
 #### `age_upper_limit`
-Specify upper limit of human age, limited to 120.
+Specify upper limit of human age, limited to 115.

 ### Deceased
 The older an individual, the higher the probability of truth.

-### Phone number
+### Phone
 Random phone number.

 ### Occupation